The first annual Christmas Lecture in the Public Research Programme took place on Wednesday 16 December 2020.

 Beethoven’s music was a driving force for human expression, breaking boundaries of artistic perceptions, enabling musical communication that remains vital today.
 His musical sketches were a critical component of how he developed all manner of musical ideas, at a time when the piano as we know it today was in a state of rapid technological development.

-Following an introduction by Vice-Chancellor & Chief Executive Professor Judith Petts CBE, Robert will perform live musical excerpts from Beethoven’s startlingly original early period as well as the heroic middle and transcendent late periods, while he and James also bring to life the broader context of history and art in the period.
+Following an introduction by Vice-Chancellor and Chief Executive Professor Judith Petts CBE, Robert performed live musical excerpts from Beethoven’s startlingly original early period as well as the heroic middle and transcendent late periods, while he and James also brought to life the broader context of history and art in the period.

 All are welcome to join us for the Public Research Programme’s annual Christmas Lecture, to hear a fascinating – and surprising – talk from leading academics and their perspective of our world through a research lens.